-Simple ways to reduce home break-ins
+10 ways to help prevent home break-ins

 Break-ins can occur at any time to anyone in any neighbourhood.
-The highest percentage of break-ins happen in the summer, while people are away on vacation, or as they leave windows and doors open more often.
+The highest percentage of break-ins happen in the summer, while people are away on vacation, or begin to leave their windows and doors open more often.

 - Don’t announce your vacation or trips on social media.

 Plan ahead of a possible home claim by keeping an updated inventory of your belongings.
-It will help the police identify your items if they’re recovered, and help make the claims process easier.
+It will help the police identify your items if they’re recovered and help make the claims process easier.

 *Under condominium or tenant insurance, the alarm must be inside the unit to qualify.